arnesson/cordova-plugin-firebase/README.md

 Set a user property for use in Analytics:

 **Parameters**:
-- {string} userName - name of user property to set in Firebase Analytics
+- {string} name - name of user property to set in Firebase Analytics
-- {string} userName - value of user property to set in Firebase Analytics
+- {string} value - value of user property to set in Firebase Analytics

 ```javascript
 FirebasePlugin.setUserProperty("name", "value");